1 Part Course |

 • Professionals who already encounter FICs and want a practical framework for advising on them

-The course assumes a basic understanding of UK personal and corporate tax but does not require prior specialist experience with FICs.
+The course assumes you have a basic understanding of UK personal and corporate tax.
+But you do not need prior specialist experience with FICs.

 Number of places: